siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 Before moving to object, if you notice the created template have `package crashcourse` at the top, it means that whatever code we are going to write below this, will belong to this package and can be accessed by any code file within the same package or can be imported using `import crashcourse._` in some other package.
 [How to do imports in scala?](https://docs.scala-lang.org/tour/packages-and-imports.html)

-Now, what is object in scala?
+Now, what is an object in scala?

-Object is a class that has exactly one instance, it means it already is an instance with a defined class structure.
+The object is a class that has exactly one instance, it means it already is an instance with a defined class structure.
 What is the defined class structure for an object type?
 It is everything we write inside scala object.

 Scala objects are singleton, which means if we say we have an object named `BeginnersCrashCourse` then it is an instance that is a singleton in nature and whenever I am accessing it in the same executing program then its behaviour is going to be the same at every place, containing same values, methods or functions.

 Treat an object as something that has static class level functionality.

 How to write an object?
-Simple, just use `object` keyword before writing an object, like below:
+Simple, just use the `object` keyword before writing an object, like below:

 ```scala
 package crashcourse